HackBulgaria/Programming101-Java/week13/1.Monday/README.md

 For our first version of the delivery system:

-* All drones will have:
+* Our 50 drones will have:
   * 2 000 BU
   * 5 BU/min charging rate
   * 500 WU capacity